-Do you ever ask yourself, why can’t I be happy?
+Do you ever ask yourself, Why can’t I be happy?
 What’s wrong with me?
-I asked myself those questions almost every day.
-For more than a decade.
+I did almost every day, for the better part of a decade.

 The facts of my failing—and ultimately, failed—marriage are singular, as are the facts of any relationship.
-Some divorces are friendly, some are chilly and a few are horribly acrimonious.
+Some divorces are friendly, some are chilly, and a few are horribly acrimonious.
 What is not singular is that I—like many, many women I know—felt trapped.
-The marriage wasn’t working but the alternative was simply too terrifying to consider.
+I didn’t know who I was.
+The marriage wasn’t working, but the alternative was simply too terrifying to consider.

-I wish I could say my epiphany transformed me overnight.
-That the following morning when I rubbed my eyes in front of the mirror, I was SHAZZAM’ed: cinched up like Linda Carter in a red and blue bustier, now wielding titanium-plated bracelets and updated Microsoft Office skills.
-But it would be years before I could do it; years, and hundreds of baby steps and missteps and discarded exit plans before I finally sourced the guts.
-To even think about being alone required an education and support — the very process of which made me bolder and less ashamed.
-The previous step gave me courage.
+I wish I could tell you that the light transformed me overnight.
+That the following morning when I rubbed my eyes, I was SHAZZAM’ed: cinched up like Linda Carter in a red and blue bustier, at last wielding titanium-plated bracelets and updated Microsoft Office skills, but it would be years.

 What stood in my way was the 360-degree life education I needed to relearn everything, including feeling worthy.
 Like Kim, I googled a lot back there in the dark, but there was no online class called “Life 101”.
 Eventually, I had to go back to school.
 I had to open up.
 I had to build a web of support, of friends, of teachers who helped me across an aching divide of self doubt.
 They helped me learn how to use a computer to conduct academic research, to apply for a job, to pay bills online.
 They helped me repair my shattered confidence.